flecsi/flecsi/_sources/src/user-guide/specializations.rst.txt

 Specializations
 ***************
-A *specialization* is an adaptation of a core FleCSI topology to create an interface that is suitable for developers of a family of domain-specific applications.
+A *specialization* is a customization of a topology category to create an interface that is suitable for developers of a family of domain-specific applications.
 For example, in the Poisson tutorial a specialization of ``narray`` is provided to define a